KVSlab/OasisMove/docs/stenosis.md

 ---
 name: stenosis-mesh
 ---
-The computational domain for the eccentric stenosis.
+The computational domain for the eccentric stenosis with the default resolution $N=50$.
 On the left, an overview of the domain, and on the right, a zoomed in view of the stenosis.
 ```